 A. EFFLUENT LIMITATIONS AND MONITORING REQUIREMENTS

-1. The permittee is authorized to discharge secondary treated sanitary waste water from Outfall #001 (Hulls Cove Plant) to the Atlantic Ocean at Frenchman Bay.
-Such discharges shall be limited and monitored by the permittee as specified below(1):
+The permittee is authorized to discharge secondary treated sanitary waste water from Outfall #001 to the Atlantic Ocean at Frenchman Bay.
+Such discharges are limited and must be monitored by the permittee as specified below(1):